Tahlil/todolist-move/readme.md

-# Full Stack ToDo app with in Aptos Blockchain using move and react
+# Full Stack ToDo dapp in Aptos Blockchain using move and react